Medical Laboratory Technologists

 - CDI College (Abbotsford & Burnaby)

-Graduates from these colleges can apply for BCSLS certification.
+Graduates from these BC colleges and Saskatchewan Polytechnic, and OSMT MLA certificate holders, can apply for BCSLS certification.

 BCSLS Certification Information